hiradtaba/academic-kickstart/content/home/experience.md

   location = "Syracuse, New York" date_start = "2020-05-26"
   date_end = "2020-08-14"
-  description = "I work remotely in a group as part of a project to design a Wireless Alarm System.
-During the project I have the task of designing and simulating RF circuits using PSpice.
-I also use MATLAB and Excel to analyze data that I receive from the simulations."
+  description = "I worked remotely in a group as part of a project to design a Wireless Alarm System.
+During the project I had the task of designing and simulating RF circuits using PSpice.
+I also used MATLAB and Excel to analyze data that I received from the simulations."

 [[experience]]
   title = "Course Advisor"